 That’s a great reason to consider insulating your garage.

-Tips for Using a Freezer in a Hot or Freezing Garage
+Tips & Tricks For Using a Freezer in Garages

 If you must put your freezer in a garage where the temperatures can go as high or low as the recommended upper and lower limits of 110°F (43°C) and 0°F (-17°C), here are a few things you need to do.